-On specific conditions, the meetings of the Board of Directors may be held by video or teleconference.
 Notice shall be given at least five days in advance of the meeting.
 In urgent circumstances, the period of notice may be shorter.

 In particular, the Rules establish that the notice calling the meeting, which is signed and drafted by the Chairman after examining the proposals of the Chief Executive Officer, specifies: the place of the meeting; the places where the meeting can be attended via videoconferencing or other eventual different forms of connections allowed; the date and time of the meeting and the agenda.

 The notice calling the meeting is sent, as a rule, at least five days prior to the meeting to the Directors, to the standing Statutory Auditors and to the Magistrate of the Court of Auditors responsible for monitoring the financial management of Eni and to his substitute.